QualiSystems/cloudshell-help/versioned_docs/version-2023.3/devguide/develop-custom-cloud-provider-shells/l3-network-connectivity.md

 - *PrepareSandboxInfra* is used to prepare the infrastructure required for a sandbox operating with L3 connectivity.

-- *Deploy* should be extended to support *connetToSubnet* action requests.
+- *Deploy* should be extended to support *connectToSubnet* action requests.

-- *CleanupSandboxInfra* cleans any sandbox-level entities created in the cloud provider, usualy entities created by the *PrepareSandboxInfra* command.
+- *CleanupSandboxInfra* cleans any sandbox-level entities created in the cloud provider, usually entities created by the *PrepareSandboxInfra* command.
 This is the last command to be called in the orchestration flow.

 ## PrepareSandboxInfra method